 Services a committee to facilitate the purchase of products and

-disabled by a physical, developmental, or mental disability or a combination of any of those disabilities that they cannot
+services of persons with a significant physical, developmental, or mental disability or a combination of any of those disabilities who cannot

 engage in normal competitive

-employment.
+employment due to the significant disability or combination of those disabilities.
 This committee is called the State Use Committee.
-The committee shall consist of the Director of the
+The State Use Committee shall consist of the Director of the

 Department of Central

 Management Services or his or her designee, the Director of the Department